 No Take Backs

 If for some reason, you’re not happy with your purchase, we offer free 30 day returns for all collection styles for an exchange or for a full refund, as any reputable online jeweler should.
 Traditional jewelry stores, however, don’t usually allow any sort of return.
 No matter where you purchase, make sure to check the return policy carefully before making your payment.

 Another way to secure your purchase and make sure you know exactly what you’re getting is to only purchase diamonds with a certificate from a reputable grading lab, and make sure you get a stone with a laser inscription of its certificate number on the girdle, this way you (with magnification) can check your diamond anytime you like to make sure it’s the one you bought!

 Tap, Click, Swipe

 Ready to see some diamonds for yourself?
-Check out our diamond search where you can view 360-degree images of more than 10,000 diamonds and don’t forget to zoom out (because size can be deceiving), or book a virtual or offline appointment at our New York salon to view certified lab-grown and natural diamonds in person.
+Check out our diamond search where you can view 360-degree images of more than 10,000 diamonds and don’t forget to zoom out (because size can be deceiving), or book a virtual or offline appointment at our New York or San Francisco studio to view certified lab-grown and natural diamonds in person.
 Not finding what you want?
 Email us with what you’re looking for at firstname.lastname@example.org.
 We’ll curate a list of 5-7 exclusive stones that are just right for you.